Grab the popcorn and join a class of like-minded individuals.

 Search for the branch name/location, without adding branch e.g. Barnet

-Film & Media: Music in Film
+Film & Media: Films for Wellbeing

 Course Information